jdibenes/hl2ss/README.md

 5. Build (Build -> Build Solution).
 If you get an error saying that hl2ss.winmd does not exist, copy the hl2ss.winmd file from [etc](etc) into the hl2ss\ARM64\Release\hl2ss folder.
 6. Run (Remote Machine).
 You may need to [pair your HoloLens](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/advanced-concepts/using-visual-studio?tabs=hl2#pairing-your-device) first.

 The server application will remain installed on the HoloLens even after power off.
-The Unity plugin is in the hl2ss\ARM64\Release\plugin folder.
+The plugin is in the hl2ss\ARM64\Release\plugin folder.
 If you wish to create the server application appxbundle, right click the hl2ss project and select Publish -> Create App Packages.

 ## Known issues and limitations